jonasthewolf/gsn2x/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, i.e. the actual behavior.

 **To Reproduce**

 This is a minimal YAML that reproduces the example:

 ```yaml